owenCocjin/NetShow/README.md

 - [bug:003]: Some packets will cause the tool to crash.
 Unfortunately, at this time it's not 100% clear exactly what packets cause the crash (I believe its something to do with IPv6 ICMP)
 - [bug:004]: I've noticed that the tool can (quite rarely) freeze for an unknown reason
 - [bug:005]: Program doesn't cooperate with IPv6 at all.
 Mostly causes crashes.
-- [bug:006]: Current method of determining IP can result in incorrect IP being determined as user's
+- ~~[bug:006]: Current method of determining IP can result in incorrect IP being determined as user's~~  Solved by getting IP through IOCTL

 ## Future Additions:
 - Add multiple pages once grid is full of IPs.
 Currently, any more IPs will be ignored